215 S. Main St., Walworth, 262-275-6466

 Bethel House is an ecumenical project helping families facing homelessness in Whitewater.
 Bethel House provides transitional housing and case management to families in need.

 1545 Hobbs Dr., Delavan, 262-728-8865

 Big Brothers Big Sisters is the nation’s oldest youth mentoring organization.
 They match a mentor with a child, ages 6 – 18 to work together to help the child grow, make good decisions and develop confidently to reach their full potential and become positive and productive adults.

 N8921 Stone School Rd., East Troy, 414-935-6358

-Bloom360 is an innovative learning community serving young people ages 5-21 with neuro-diverse needs who are homeschooled or enrolled in their full school program.
-Bloom360 nurtures each learner’s strengths, cultivates positive relationships, and focuses on social-emotional learning through hands-on projects.
-The staff includes occupational therapists, specially trained educators and a social worker.
+Bloom360 is an innovative learning community serving young people ages 5-21+ with neurodiverse needs.
+Bloom360 nurtures each Learner’s strengths, cultivates positive relationships, and focuses on social-emotional learning through hands-on projects.
+There are two program options: Day School and the Roots Program.
+The staff includes occupational therapists, specially-trained educators, a full-time music therapist, child-life specialist and a social worker.

 414 Beloit St., Delavan, 262-203-4746

 The goal of the Boys & Girls Club of Walworth County is to lead the way in youth development programs by working together with local businesses, foundations and community programs to produce positive outcomes for as many young people and their families as possible.

 St. Patrick Parish, 107 W Walworth St, Elkhorn, 262-637-8888

 Bilingual Community Counseling; services available in Spanish and English.
 Insurance not required.
 Free, based on financial need.
 Call to schedule an appointment.
 Remote/virtual services available.